-- Regional Traffic Operations Center (RTOC) Strategic Plan: The RFP was released on December 3rd. - Ramp Reconfiguration Study: The draft report was distributed to the Steering Committee on December 22nd.
+- Regional Traffic Operations Center (RTOC) Strategic Plan: The RFP was released on December 3 with proposals due by January 21. - Ramp Reconfiguration Study: The draft report was distributed to the Steering Committee on December 22.
 Comments are due in mid-January and a close out to the Planning Committee will follow.